 - Facts such as dates, events, people, data

 - Processes/sequence of events

 - Case studies/ examples/passages

-There are a number of different ways in which you can make notes: linear, keywords, timeline, flowchart, matrix/grid, mindmap/spidergrams, herringbone.
+There are a number of different ways in which you can take notes: linear, keywords, timeline, flowchart, matrix/grid, mindmap/spidergrams, herringbone.
 Each method has its advantages and disadvantages:

 Linear notes (example below)